aahmed22/fastapi_projects/readme.md

 # Fast API CRUD Operations
 This project outlines how to use **CRUD (CREATE, READ, UPDATE, DELETE)** operations for Fast API projects.
+The requests/endpoints constructed in this project are based on the 2023 NBA Finals teams/players.
 Enjoy!

 **Prerequisites**: You will need to setup your environment before you can begin using Fast API.
 Below are the requirments:
 * Setup ***"venv"*** in your working directory. `python -m venv nameOfEnvironment` (Ex: **python -n venv fastapienv**)